Yaon-C2H8N2/hello-k8s/readme.md

 - Unix systems
 - Any programming language (Go in this case)

-## Project Structure
+## Projects Structures

+Inside every example, you will find the following structure:

-- `/manifests`: The Kubernetes manifests for the application including deployment, service, and ingress configurations
+- `/<exampleApp>/manifests/`: The Kubernetes manifests for the applications including deployments, services, and ingresses configurations
-- `/app`: The source code for the Go application
+- `/<exampleApp>/app/.../`: The source code for the applications to deploy
-- `/app/Dockerfile`: The Dockerfile for the Go application
+- `/<exampleApp>/app/.../Dockerfile`: Inside every app directory, you will find a Dockerfile to build the application image

 ## Table of Contents